-A family tree also known as a pedigree chart is an illustrative diagram demonstrating family relationships in a chart format.
+A family tree (also known as a pedigree chart) is an illustrative diagram with mini photos, word art, and other components demonstrating family history and relationships in a chart format.
 It is important in establishing lineages in a conventional tree format.
 In medicine, the detailed pedigree charts are referred to as genograms.
-There are hierarchical, matrix and horizontal types of family trees.
-We will be creating the hierarchical type particularly today using the instrumentality of Microsoft Word application.

 In ten clear steps we will be creating a family tree for Tom’s family

 Start the Microsoft Word application.
-Go to the office button click on it at the drop down of option; select new, then click on blank document option.
+Go to the office button click on it at the drop-down of option; select new, then click on the blank document option.

 Click the “Hierarchy” link in the left column of SmartArt options.
-Select one of the Hierarchy diagrams, such as “Organization Chart” It is already set up to look like the branches and leaves of a sample of family tree.
+Select one of the Hierarchy diagrams, such as “Organizational Chart” It is already set up to look like the branches and leaves of a printable family tree.
 Click the “OK” button and Microsoft Word will insert a small chart with placeholder text boxes and a text-input box onto the Word page.

-You have to start your family-line from naming members from as far as you can remember.
-Let’s take an example for this chart.
+You have to start your family line by naming members from as far as you can remember.
+Let’s take an example for this simple chart.
 In the topmost box or shape specify the name of your earliest ancestor – in this case, Tom.
 Type the name directly into the shape or box on the family tree diagram.

-In the Review Tab, click on SmartArt tools and Ribbon.
+In the Review tab, click on SmartArt tools and Ribbon.
 Doing so will tell you which ribbon is active.
 If you click elsewhere, the ribbon will not appear.
 You’d have to click on the family tree all over again to be able to see the options all over again.
 When the ribbon appears, you can personalize the tree further.
-You can also see family tree word.
+You can also see our family tree in Word.

-In order to add the name and details of the next family member on the tree, you have to click the “Add Shape” button on the ribbon and choose one of the options, either “Add Shape Before” or “Add Shape Below.”
-In case you’d like to add more effects, click on the ‘Create Graphic’ section of the ribbon.
-[Family Tree Builder]
+To add the name and details of the next family member on the tree, you have to click the “Add Shape” button on the ribbon and choose one of the options, either “Add Shape Before” or “Add Shape Below.”
+In case you’d like to add more effects, click on the ‘Create Graphic’ section of the ribbon. [ Builder Family Tree in pages ]

-Extend the size of the tree to better fit the Word page by clicking a corner of the shape, holding down the cursor and dragging the shape out toward the edge of the page.
+Extend the size of the tree to better fit the Word page by clicking a corner of the shape, holding down the cursor, and dragging the shape out toward the edge of the page.
 As you add boxes to the tree, Microsoft Word automatically adjusts the tree smaller so it stays within the size you create on the page.
-Trees with many branches, leaves and levels may have small type.
+Trees with many branches, leaves, and levels may have a small business type.